 On September 16, 2011, we filed a civil copyright infringement complaint in the Hainan Province No. 1 Intermediate People's Court against Dalian Guotong Electric Co.
 Ltd. ("Guotong"), a supplier of power converter products to Sinovel, and Huaneng Hainan Power, Inc. ("Huaneng"), a wind farm operator that has purchased Sinovel wind turbines containing Guotong power converter products.
 The case is captioned (2011) Hainan Yi Zhong Min Chu Zi No. 62.
 The application alleges that our PM1000 converters in certain Sinovel wind turbines have been replaced by converters produced by Guotong.
 Because the Guotong converters are being used in wind turbines containing our wind turbine control software, we believe that our copyrighted software is being infringed.
 We are seeking a cease and desist order with respect to the unauthorized use of our software, monetary damages of approximately RMB 1.2 million (approximately \$0.2 million) for our economic losses (with respect to Guotong only) and reimbursement of all costs and reasonable expenses.
 The court has accepted the case, which was necessary in order for the case to proceed.
 In addition, upon the request of the defendant Huaneng, Sinovel has been added by the court to this case as a defendant and Huaneng has been released from this case.
 On November 18, 2014, the Hainan No. 1 Intermediate People's Court held its first substantive hearing in the Hainan case.
 At the hearing, the parties presented evidence, reviewed claims, and answered questions from the court.
 On June 3, 2015, we received notification from the Hainan No. 1 Intermediate People's Court that it dismissed the case for what it cited was a lack of evidence.
 On June 18, 2015 we filed an appeal of the Hainan No. 1 Intermediate People's Court decision to dismiss the case with the Hainan Higher People's Court.
-On August 20, 2015, the Hainan Higher People's Court accepted the appeal under the caption (2015) QiongZhi Min Zhong Zi No. 6.
-On November 26, 2015, the Hainan Higher People's Court decision from the Hainan No. 1 Intermediate People's Court's dismissal of the case.
-At the hearing, the parties presented evidence and answered questions from the court.
-We are awaiting a decision from the Hainan Higher People's Court.
+On August 20, 2015, the Hainan Higher People's Court accepted the appeal under the caption (2015) OiongZhi Min Zhong Zi No. 6.
+On November 26, 2015, the Hainan Higher People's Court held its first substantive hearing on our appeal of the Hainan No. 1 Intermediate People's Court's dismissal of the case.
+On August 17, 2016, we received notification from the Hainan Higher People's Court that it dismissed the case for what it cited was a lack of evidence.
+We intend to file an appeal of the Hainan Higher People's Court's decision with China's Supreme People's Court.
+China's Supreme People's Court has discretion to decide whether to hear the appeal.